chicio/chicio.github.io/_posts/2019-03-03-github-pages-progressive-web-app.md

 ```

 #### Conclusion
-By adding all the above implementation my blog is now a Progrssive Web App (that's right, the article you're reading part of a PWA :smirk:).
+By adding all the above implementation my blog is now a Progressive Web App (that's right, the article you're reading part of a PWA :smirk:).
 If you want to see the entire source code of my website/blog discussed here you can have a look at [this repository](https://github.com/chicio/chicio.github.io "chicio coding repository").
 So now it's time to start to develop you first PWA or transform you website/ web application in PWA.
 If you want, you could share your experience with me in the comments below :two_hearts:.